 Early Life: Andrew Shue was born on February 20, 1962 in Wilmington, Delaware.
-His mom Anne was the vice president of the private division of Chemical Bank.
-His father, James, was a lawyer and real estate developer, who was also the president of the International Food and Beverage Corporation.
 His sister, Elisabeth, is also an actor.
 He attended Columbia High School in Maplewood, New Jersey and played soccer.
 He and his sister were both inducted into the CHS Hall of Fame in 1994.
 He attended Dartmouth College, where he was an All America soccer player.
 He spent a winter studying and playing soccer in Glasgow, Scotland for Queens Park FC.
 He graduated with his B.A. in history from Dartmouth in 1989.
 After college, he played soccer and taught high school math in Zimbabwe.

 Soccer Career: In addition to his acting career, Shue also played professional soccer.
 While living in Zimbabwe, he played for the Bulawayo Highlanders.
 Shue was the only white player in the Zimbabwe Premier Soccer League at the time.
 During his season with the Highlanders, they won both the Zimbabwe Premier Soccer League title and the CBZ Cup title.
-In September 1993, Shue played one game with the Los Angeles United of the Continental Indoor Soccer League.
+In September 1993, Shue played one game with the Continental Indoor Soccer League's Los Angeles United.
 In July 1994, he played two games for the Anaheim Splash.
 In 1996, he played for the Los Angeles Galaxy and had one assist in five games.
-He spent the entire 1997 season on injured reserve.
+Shue was on injured reserve for the entire 1997 season.

 Internet Empire: After Melrose, Andrew launched a second career as an internet entrepreneur.
 In 1999, Shue and his friend Michael Sanchez founded Club Mom.
 The website distilled parenting information in the form of blogs, message boards, and articles as well as offered a shopping club that rewarded members with giveaways.
 It was all a precursor to CafeMom, the first social networking site just for moms.
 The nexus of the idea for CafeMom started when Shue became a father and saw how much his wife relied on other mothers for support and information.
 He realized that there was no website devoted to serving this group of women.
 CaféMom was born.
 Andrew Shue co-founded CafeMom in 2006 with Sanchez.
 Turns out they honed in on the right demographic at exactly the right time.
 It was in 2006 that Facebook opened up its site to everyone, no longer requiring a university email address to join.
 It was the dawn of the social media takeover.